 - Recognition of the spike protein activates your immune system to learn to how to recognize and fight off the SARS-CoV-2 virus.

 Here’s some more detail about how mRNA vaccines work.

 In the diagram to your left, “A” represents the spike protein of SARS-CoV-2.
 That protein was coded for by one of the protein-coding genes in the SARS-CoV-2 genome.
 “B” shows the RNA for that spike-protein-coding gene.

 To make an mRNA vaccine, that mRNA is isolated, and modified in such a way that it’s ready for translation by a ribosome.
-This modification happens naturally to your mRNA, but needs to be engineered into the structure of an mRNA vaccine so that the mRNA can be translated by your cells.
+This modification includes addition of a 5′ GTP cap and a poly-A tail.
+Both of these modifications need to be engineered into the structure of an mRNA vaccine so that the mRNA can be translated by your ribosomes.

 Surrounding the mRNA is a lipid envelope, at E. This lipid envelope is what enables the viral mRNA to survive its trip through the bloodstream and to enter into a human cell.

 “F” shows a vaccine vial.
-Millions of these vials will need to be distributed around the U.S. (or any country where the public is going to be vaccinated).
+Millions of these vials have been distributed around the U.S. (or any country where the public is getting vaccinated).
 “G” shows a hypodermic needle.
-A physician, nurse, or other trained technician will inject you with the vaccine.
+A physician, nurse, or other trained technician injects you with the vaccine.
 The vaccine will float around in your bloodstream until it encounters one of your cells.